 Motorsport can be dangerous and the unexpected can happen in the most diverse locations, be it in a forest or road rally, racetrack, sprint or hill climb events.

-The MSA stipulate the requirement and numbers of MSA Rescue Units to be present at the event to provide optimum safety cover.
+Motorsport UK stipulate the requirement and numbers of MSUK Rescue Units to be present at the event to provide optimum safety cover.

 Most competing cars in motorsport are governed by safety regulations including roll cages, full safety harness and fire suppression systems, not forgetting the competitors PPE.

-MSA Rescue Units are crewed by a minimum of 2 licenced crew for rallies and minimum of 3 for speed events.
+Motorsport UK Rescue Units are crewed by a minimum of 2 licensed crew for rallies and minimum of 3 for speed events.

-On all events it is a MSA regulation that a Doctor or Paramedic is on the Rescue Unit.
+On all events it is a MSUK regulation that a Doctor or Paramedic is on the Rescue Unit.